High-voltage cable: Pre-molded joints

 Pre-molded joints are injection molded bodies created in two or more stages.
-Due to automation, the faraday cage will have a precise geometry and placement not achievable in taped joints.
+Due to automation, the Faraday cage will have a precise geometry and placement not achievable in taped joints.
 Pre-molded joints come in many different body sizes that much be matched up to the cable Semicon's outside diameter.
 A tight joint interface is required to ensure waterproofing.
 These joints are often pushed on and can cause soft tissue injuries among craftsmen.

 Heat shrink joints

 Heat shrink joints consist of many different heat shrink tubes: insulating and conducting.
 These kits are less labor-intensive than taping but more than pre-molded.
 There can be concerns about having an open flame in a manhole or building vault.
 There can also be workmanship concerns with using a torch as the tubes must be fully recovered without scorching and any mastics used must flow into the voids and eliminate any air.
 Sufficient time and heat must be given.
 There are also a high number of components that must be placed in the correct order and position relative to the center of the joint.
+Most of the construction sites prefer this type of joints for its low cost.